Is your association planning a CRM migration? You’ve got options.

 You might feel that you understand your CRM system better than anyone else and that you have the technical resources to complete the migration without outside assistance.
 This is definitely possible, but the cost in staff resources and lost productivity from downtime during the migrations could be more than hiring the right partner.

-If you’re still weighing this option, definitely check out our other CRM migration resource articles to help you finalize your plan to move forward.
+If you’re still weighing this option, definitely check out our other CRM migration resource articles (we have some listed at the end of this guide!) to help you finalize your plan to move forward.

 Option #4: Partner with a CRM Migration Team